commonknowledge/join/readme.md

 In order to deploy this work, you need to create a WordPress plugin and theme and add them to the WordPress instance as needed.

 1. Run the build commands above to compile the React application.
 2. Run `sh scripts/package.sh`.
-This will create zip files of a WordPress plugin and a WordPress theme in the root directory.
+This will create zip files of the WordPress plugin and theme in the root directory.
 3. Upload them to a WordPress site and activate both.

 ## Developer quickstart